 In the tourist Soweto neighbourood of Orland West the quad bikes were safely parked in a residential street as the tour headed on foot to Vilakazi Street, home to both Noble Peace Laureates Nelson Mandela and Desmond Tutu, a must-visit stop along with the Hector Pieterson Museum.

 Soweto’s most popular tourist attraction is also the most significant and reason why bus loads of visitors want to take a snap of Number 8115, Mandela House.
-It’s Madiba’s former Soweto home and opportunity to discover Nelson Mandela and witness his humble beginnings.
+It’s Madiba’s former Soweto home and opportunity to discover Nelson Mandela’s humble beginnings.

 That night I returned with Winnie to No. 8115 in Orlando West.
 It was only then that I knew in my heart I had left prison.
 For me No. 8115 was the centre point of my world, the place marked with an X in my mental geography.